glouw/kvltland/README.md

 # kvltland

-Land has never looked so metal.
+Kvltland aims to be the most metal land generator you have ever seen.
+By metal I mean scandanavian black metal metal.

     make; ./kvltland

 ![Screenshot](scrots/2017-08-19-074806_513x513_scrot.png)